gordonliu0/LightFormer2/README.md

 # Datasets

-LightFormer uses two datasets:
+LightFormer2 is implemented for

+- LISA Traffic Light Dataset: https://www.kaggle.com/datasets/mbornoe/lisa-traffic-light-dataset

+If desired, can also use:

 - Bosch Small Traffic Lights Dataset: https://hci.iwr.uni-heidelberg.de/content/bosch-small-traffic-lights-dataset
-- LISA Traffic Light Dataset: https://www.kaggle.com/datasets/mbornoe/lisa-traffic-light-dataset

 ## Basic Dataset Setup

-1. Install datasets from links above.
+1. Install and unzip datasets from links above.
-2. Unzip.
-3. Copy `frames` folder into their respective places.
+2. Copy `frames` folder directly into their respective places.

-## Custom Dataset Setup

-1. (Optional) If you'd like to set up a custom structure, you can update sample_database_folder in `configs/generate_config.py`.
-Keep in mind each directory listed must have a `.json` for labels and a `frames` for images.
-2. Run `python3 configs/generate_config.py` to generate configs.
-3. Note that if you are keeping this on github make sure to .gitignore the image directories!
+3. Specify paths to each directory containing a frames folder and a samples.json label file in the `train.py` and `test.py` code.

 # Training